Free SPSS Alternatives: An Overview (2026)

 Installation Required ✅ No — 100% web browser ❌ Yes — desktop install required

-Mac Support ✅ Full — identical on all platforms ⚠️ Limited — often has Mac issues
+Mac Support ✅ Full — identical on all platforms ⚠️ Limited — known Mac issues

 Mobile / Tablet Access ✅ iOS & Android supported ❌ No mobile app